How to Buy an Abandoned House: Take Advantage of Derelict Property

 • Refurbish then rent the premises

 For those wondering how to buy an abandoned house, it is worth looking to auction houses.
-Sellers will often list properties they’re desperate to get rid of in auctions, where they can change hands in lightening speed.
+Sellers will often list properties they’re desperate to get rid of in auctions, where they can change hands in lightning speed.

 Many probate properties – that is, properties owned by someone who is deceased – are listed for sale via auction.
 Some might be in a poor condition, making them unsuitable for a straightforward sale or rental via the open market.
 More experienced investors at auction, however, could be attracted by the potential to secure the asset for a lower price.